-The equivalent constant-range fatigue loading is an empirical value, and the importance factor is intended to increase the reliability of the structure based on its risk category.
+The equivalent constant-range fatigue loading is an empirical value and the importance factor is intended to increase the reliability of the structure based on its risk category.

-The importance factors for fatigue turbine loads in Table 17-1 were derived from the average annual wind speed ratios for the four IEC SWT classes (i.e., 22,19,17 and 13 mph).
+The importance factors for fatigue turbine loads in Table 17-1 were derived from the average annual wind speed ratios for the four IEC SWT classes (i.e. 22,19,17 and 13 mph).
 The consensus of the committee was to use the ratios between the wind speeds for the SWT classes for the ratios between importance factors with an exception that a 0.90 importance factor be used for Risk Category I structures.
-This required using an annual average wind speed of 14.4 mph instead of 17 mph as the denominator for determining the ratio of importance factors (i.e., the ratios of the IEC average annual wind speeds to 14.4 mph were used as the importance factors specified in Table 17-1 rounded off in order to not imply a higher degree of accuracy).
+This required using an annual average wind speed of 14.4 mph instead of 17 mph as the denominator for determining the ratio of importance factors (i.e. the ratios of the IEC average annual wind speeds to 14.4 mph were used as the importance factors (i.e. the ratios of the IEC average annual wind speeds to 14.4 mph were used as the importance factors).